kkrt-labs/kakarot-rpc/README.md

 ### Dev mode with [Katana](https://github.com/dojoengine/dojo/tree/main/crates/katana)

-To run a local StarknetOS client (Katana) and deploy Kakarot zkEVM on it, i.e. the set of Cairo smart contracts implementing the EVM:
+To run a local StarknetOS client, you can use Katana.
+Katana, developed by the Dojo team, is a sequencer designed to aid in local development.
+It allows you to perform all Starknet-related activities in a local environment, making it an efficient platform for development and testing.
+To run Katana and deploy the Kakarot zkEVM (a set of Cairo smart contracts implementing the EVM):

 ```console
 make run-katana
 ```

+This command will install Katana and generate a genesis file at `.katana/genesis.json`.
+Katana's genesis configuration feature is a way to define the initial state and settings of the Kakarot blockchain network locally, providing a customizable starting point for the chain.
+Among other things, it allows you to:

+- Specify the token used for network fees.
+- Allocate initial token balances to accounts.
+- Pre-declare classes at the start of the chain.
+- Pre-deploy smart contracts at the start of the chain.

 To deploy Kakarot Core EVM (set of Cairo Programs):